The Multiqubit Elegant Joint Measurement: EJM as a group-orbit basis

 Importantly, while the group $G_{\mathrm{tetra}}^{(2)}$ enforces local tetrahedral symmetry it does not specify its specific geometry: depending on the fiducial state, the local Bloch vectors may form any disphenoid (a specific type of tetrahedron with pairs of opposite edges of equal length) \cite{coxeter1973}, e.g. a regular tetrahedron, a distorted one, or a planar rectangle.
 In other words, while the group always enforces tetrahedral symmetry, it also stabilizes a variety of other local configurations and the actual geometry is co-determined by the fiducial state.

-In what follows, we abstract away from the EJM itself and consider a family of orthonormal bases generated as group orbits of $G_{\mathrm{tetra}}^{(2)}$.
-Our goal is to characterize all such bases and identify how the EJM arises as a distinguished member within this family.
+In what follows, we abstract away from the EJM itself and consider a family of orthonormal bases generated as group orbits of $G_{\mathrm{tetra}}^{(2)}$, to which we refer as tetrahedral bases.
+Our goal is to characterize all such bases and identify how the EJM arises as a distinguished member within this family i.e. as a regular tetrahedral basis.